-Each year, Mars Hill University awards more than $9 million in institutional and endowed scholarships.
+Each year, Mars Hill University awards more than $20 in institutional and endowed scholarships.
 Institutional aid is awarded based on many different factors including geographic location, academic performance, athletic performance, financial need, selected major, and other qualifications.

 Mars Hill University offers merit-based financial aid to students meeting specific academic standards, based on high school performance and/or standardized test scores.
 Students awarded an academic scholarship are required to maintain a designated minimum college grade point average (GPA) to continue receiving the scholarship each semester.